RamzeyG/Network-Automation/README.txt

 The output of the terminal will be saved into a file with the ip addres an "-output" appended to this new file.

-2. Using 1 config on multiple devices (opposite of option 1)
+2. Using 1 config on multiple devices (oposite of option 1)

 If you use the single file flag: "-sf <File Name>" you can spcify the single file that contains all the lines you want to run on every device listed in your "log in credentials.txt" file.